lambda-bw-droom/droom-BE/readmeToDo.md

 stratch niche

-change login to have email/password
+FINISH AFTER: change login to have email/password